JamalMuhammad/Java_SQLite_QuickHMI_Demo/README.md

 # github_Java_SQLite_Demo
-a demo to access\modify SQLite database with Java
+a demo to write SQL queries to SQLite_Database with Java